este1306/OwnCloud-Install-Script/README.md

 # OwnCloud-Install-Script
-This script allows you to install OwnCloud with Nginx, MariaDB...
+This script allows you to install OwnCloud with Nginx, MariaDB... on Raspbian 10.
 And it will configure all required files by itself.

 # How to run it
 You just have execute it like this: